UPDATE 24 January 2023: Coindirect has announced that they will, as of this date, no longer be open to retail clients.

-As you can see, for crypto-to-crypto trades, the exchange charges takers 0.10%.
+For crypto-to-crypto trades, Coindirect charges sellers 0.50%.
 This is below the global industry average (arguably around 0.25%).
-Furthermore, Coindirect doesn’t charge makers in the crypto-to-crypto trades anything.
+Furthermore, Coindirect doesn’t charge buyers in the crypto-to-crypto trades anything.
 This is a very strong competitive advantage for this exchange.

 Coindirect Withdrawal fees

-To conclude, the withdrawal fees and trading fees that this exchange charges are very competitive.
+To conclude, the withdrawal fees at this exchange are quite competitive.

 Coindirect offers wire transfer as a deposit method, but you can’t deposit via credit card.
 Yet.
 The exchange states on its website that “credit card payments are coming soon”.